-families with children and against age discrimination under all applicable fair housing laws and a.
-In which at least 50 percent of the dwelling units are occupied by households whose income at original occupancy does not exceed 30 percent of median income and the remaining dwelling units are occupied by very low-income households at original occupancy;
+a.
+In which at least 50 percent of the dwelling units are occupied by households whose income at original occupancy does not exceed 30 percent of median income and the remaining dwelling units are occupied by very low income households at original occupancy;

 b.
-That receives public funding or an allocation of federal low income housing tax credits; and e.
-Each dwelling unit provides pedestrian access direct abuts another dwelling unit on a common lot line;
+That receives public funding or an allocation of federal low-income housing tax credits; and e.
+Each dwelling unit provides pedestrian access directly to the street that abuts another dwelling unit on a common lot line;